EC528-Fall-2023/PIR-against-FoundationDB/README.md

 #### FoundationDB as the Core Database:
 - Implication: Using FoundationDB as the core database infrastructure provides scalability and reliability, allowing the system to handle large datasets and high transaction volumes.
 - Reason: FoundationDB is a distributed database known for its robustness and scalability.
 It ensures data durability and availability, making it a suitable choice for the underlying data storage system.
+It is also a key value data storage.

 ## 5. Acceptance criteria
 *Minimum Acceptance criteria:*